 How to Get a Job in Hollywood

 Achieving a career in Hollywood might be a dream for many, but it's not a challenge for the faint of heart.
-Part of the problem is that there's a massive amount of competition out there and everyone is looking for the same job.
-The good news is that this is one of those areas in life where persistence tends to pay off.
-More often than not, it's the person who doesn't give up who eventually manages to get a job in Hollywood and keep it.
+Part of the problem is that there's a massive amount of competition for the same jobs; everyone's looking for the same opportunities.

-As ugly as that sounds, it's absolutely essential that you be willing to work either for free or for a very low wage.
-Those who are financially able to do so should be able to get a position with most film and television crews relatively quickly.
-These positions are often entry level, but it's an "in."
-You'll have an opportunity to meet others in the business and you can learn on the job.
-Many of these "free" jobs quickly lead to full-time careers.
+As ugly as it sounds, it's absolutely essential at first that you be willing to work either for free or for a very low wage as an intern or bottom-rung production assistant.
+Those who are financially able to do so should be able to get a position with a film or television crew relatively quickly.
+The key thing is to take this opportunity to meet others in the business and learn on the job in the hope of making the leap to a better opportunity.